The article may contain affiliate links.

-Benefits of having only a few cosmetics and tools:
+You gain so much by having only a few cosmetics and tools.

 It’s nice when things, like your minimalist toiletries, are multi-purpose.